The Math to 100%: Using Scenario Modeling to Map Your Path to P&T

 ### 1. The Bilateral Factor

-* **Scenario:** A veteran has 20% Left Knee and 20% Right Knee.
+* **Example:** A veteran has 20% Left Knee and 20% Right Knee.

-* **Standard Math:** 20% + 20% = 36%.
+* **Combined Math:** 20% + 20% = 36%.

-* **Bilateral Math:** 20% + 20% = 36% + **3.6% (Bonus)** = 39.6%.
+* **Bilateral Bonus:** 20% + 20% = 36% + **3.6% (Bonus)** = 39.6%.

-### 2. Secondary Conditions
+### 2. Secondary Conditions and Medical Nexus

-**Common High-Value Secondary Links:**
+**Common Clinical Secondary Links:**

-* **Mark’s Current Status:** 90% Rating (Raw Score: 86%).
+* **Current Status:** 90% Rating (Raw Score: 86%).

-* Current 86% leaves 14% “whole person.”
+* Current 86% leaves 14% ‘whole person.’

 * 20% of 14% = 2.8%.

-* New Score: 88.8% (Rounds to 90%). **Result: NO CHANGE in pay.**
+* New Score: 88.8% (Rounds to 90%). **Result: No change in combined rating.**

 * Left Leg Radiculopathy: 20%.